Resumé

 • Physics Today 50th Anniversary Essay Prize, 1999

-• Elected Fellow, American Physical Society, 1998
+• Elected Senior Life Fellow, American Physical Society, 1998

 • Nature Magazine “Scientist as Science Writer” Award, 1994